Codecademy/docs/content/general/concepts/modulo/modulo.md

 ---
-Title: 'Modulo'
+Title: "Modulo"
-Description: 'A modulo operation takes two arguments and returns the remainder of the first argument divided by the second.'
+Description: "A modulo operation takes two arguments and returns the remainder of the first argument divided by the second."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Numbers'
+  - "Numbers"
 CatalogContent:
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Modulo** is a mathematical operation that returns the remainder of a division of two arguments.
 It is available in every programming language.